Ontario and Canada Legal Rights Explained

 Step 2

-If your situation does not fall into an identified consumer sector don't be surprised, lots don't (eg. 'left-handed monkey wrench refinishers" or "skyhook recalibrators").
-But if you are SURE it IS a consumer situation [ie. a goods or services transaction made for "personal, family or household purposes" - NOT for business purposes: CPA 1] - then it *may* be covered by the CPA general rules covered in Part C, Chapters 5 to 10.
+If your situation does not fall into an identified consumer sector don't be surprised, lots don't.
+But if you are sure it is a consumer situation [ie. a goods or services transaction made for "personal, family or household purposes" - rather than for business purposes: CPA 1] - then it may be covered by the CPA general rules covered in Part A, Chapters 5 to 10.

 Proceed to Step 4.